whitesungun876/Occupancy-Detection-and-Classification/README.md

 CO2 (ppm)

-Occupancy (Class label: 0 = Not Occupied, 1 = Occupied)
+Occupancy (class label: 0 = not occupied, 1 = occupied)

-The data is available in CSV files: OccupancyTrain.csv and OccupancyTest.csv.
+The dataset is available in the following CSV files:

+OccupancyTrain.csv

+OccupancyTest.csv

 Results
-Hypothesis Testing: Evaluated the impact of environmental factors on occupancy using t-tests.

-k-NN Classification: Achieved a classification model with high accuracy after cross-validation.

-Data Normalization: Improved the model's performance by standardizing input features.
+k-NN Classification: Predicted building occupancy, optimized using 5-fold cross-validation for best model performance.

+Linear Regression: Predicted building temperature from environmental features like humidity, light, and CO2 levels, analyzing the relationships between these factors.

 Conclusion
-This project demonstrates the application of basic machine learning techniques to predict building occupancy, which can be utilized in smart building systems for energy conservation, HVAC control, and more.
+This project demonstrates the application of k-NN classification and linear regression to real-world environmental data for building occupancy detection and temperature prediction.
+These techniques have practical applications in smart buildings and energy efficiency.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Notes:
-Replace the placeholder yourusername/repository-name with your actual GitHub username and repository name.

-This README assumes the project is about occupancy detection; feel free to adjust the content if the notebook involves other features or data.